Skip to main content

 We’re here when you need us

-If you’ve been injured in a medical malpractice incident in West Texas, you need an experienced medical malpractice attorney who understands both the law and the local landscape.
-As a trusted medical malpractice law firm serving West Texas and the surrounding area, Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
-Our West Texas medical malpractice lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a medical malpractice incident in West Texas, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
+Our West Texas team offers free consultations and charges no fee unless we win your case.

 Why Choose a Local West Texas Medical Malpractice Attorney?